Deepak420-GrandMaster/Airbnb-agentic-rag/README.md

 ▼
 Cited recommendation

 **Why "agentic"?** The model doesn't just embed-and-match.
-It *decides* which structured filters apply to a plain-English question, then constrains retrieval accordingly — fixing the classic RAG failure where semantic search ignores hard constraints like price.
+It *decides* which structured filters apply to a plain-English question, then constrains retrieval accordingly — fixing the classic RAG failure where semantic search ignores hard constraints like price or city.

 ---